Sowing and establishment of brassicas

 Fertiliser requirements should be based on soil testing.

-High yielding brassica crops have a large nutrient requirement.
-The nitrogen (N) requirements can range from 250 to 500kg N/ha.
-While total crop requirement for phosphorous (P) is quite low, it is vital during establishment and for shallow rooting brassicas.
-The application of P in a base dressing and down the spout at planting will provide good response particularly on low P soils.
-Growing brassicas on effluent ground may allow significant reduction in fertiliser inputs but again this should be on the basis of soil testing and knowledge of crop requirements.
+Crops should have at least 40-60 kg phosphate/ha available at sowing and nitrogen (N) requirements can range from 250 to 500 kg N/ha, which is available from the soil reserves or applied as fertiliser.
+While the total crop requirement for phosphorous (P) is quite low, it is vital during establishment and for shallow rooting brassicas.
+The application of P in a base dressing and down the spout at planting will provide a good response, particularly on low P soils.